- Home-to-hospital transfers are safer with pre-dispatch clinical triage.

 Family Communication Tips

 Families can reduce confusion by assigning one contact person, preparing documents in advance, and confirming destination arrival protocol.
-CDC data is a useful reminder: "more than one out of four older people falls each year, but less than half tell their doctor" [6] — first-call disclosure of recent falls helps the team plan stretcher choice and stair handling.
+Centers for Disease Control and Prevention (CDC) data is a useful reminder: "more than one out of four older people falls each year, but less than half tell their doctor" [6] — first-call disclosure of recent falls helps the team plan stretcher choice and stair handling.

 For support — for example, an elevator-less 4th-floor pickup at 09:00 to a Çapa oncology appointment, requiring a stair-chair, FSM Bridge timing during the 07:30-09:30 morning peak, and pre-arrival admission notice — call Nova Ambulans at 0216 339 00 39.